 In 2003, Dr Scott was appointed an Officer in the Order of Australia.

 Emily Kame Kngwarreye

-At 16-years-old, Cathy rose to fame as the first Aboriginal woman to win a Commonwealth Games gold medal in the 4 x 100m relay.
-The following Games in Victoria, Canada in 1994, saw her breakthrough, winning gold in both 200m and the 400m.
+At 16-years-old, the sprinter rose to fame as the first Aboriginal woman to win a Commonwealth Games gold medal in the 4 x 100m relay.
+The following Games in Canada in 1994, saw her breakthrough, winning gold in both 200m and the 400m.
 After coming first in the 400m, Cathy sparked major controversy when she took a lap of honour holding the Aboriginal flag.
 The Australian team's chef de mission, Arthur Tunstall criticised the display, saying that athletes must compete under the one (Australian) flag and banned the use of the Aboriginal flag for the rest of the Games.
 Her stand continues to be remembered as one of the most significant moments in Australian sporting history.

 Dr Lowitja O'Donoghue

 Her passion and activism for Aboriginal rights began young when she applied to complete her nursing training at the Royal Adelaide Hospital and was denied the opportunity because she was Aboriginal.
-Eventually, after O'Donoghue fought the decision she became the first ever Aboriginal trainee nurse in South Australia.
+Eventually, after O'Donoghue fought the decision she became the first-ever Aboriginal trainee nurse in South Australia.

 In 1967, when the Federal Office of Aboriginal Affairs was established, Dr O'Donoghue worked in administration and implemented policies on Aboriginal welfare.
 In 1975, she became the first female director and lead the South Australian department.